nahusznaj/nahusznaj.github.io/_posts/projects/2018-06-07-exploration-scholarships.md

-Now I want to create a dataframe that includes all the project that I consider as successful and one for the unsuccessful:
+Now I want to create one dataframe that includes all the projects that I consider as successful and one dataframe for the unsuccessful projects:

 This will classify all of the data into two groups, because it is a first approach.